 I’ve been writing about diverse toys for years.
-There is a lack of diverse toys on the Great British high street, which is a shame.
+There is a lack of diverse toys on the Great British high street, especially black dolls, which is a shame.
 During this season there is a high volume of toy shopping and it’s glaring how absent those toys are.
 On Instagram I often see the laments about this lack.
 Honestly, I never noticed until I became a parent.
 Miss V’s first brown doll was bought on eBay.
 When I’m shopping, I might see one or two black dolls depending on the store.
 It shouldn’t be a task to find dolls and toys that reflect the diversity of our community.
 I normally write a special peace for Christmas highlighting books, toys and dolls but this year I want to focus on dolls.
 Here are my picks of 5 brands that stock adorable black dolls.

 Just Like Me Toys

 When first began searching for diverse toys and books online, I discovered the Black Baby Show.
 In 2015, I attended the show which led to my discovery of Just Like Me Toys.
-What I love about this brand is that not only does it stock afro dolls, they also have Chinese dolls, boy dolls, along with doll accessories.
+What I love about this brand is that not only does it stock black dolls, they also have Chinese dolls, boy dolls, along with doll accessories.
 Some of the baby dolls are anatomically correct which is awesome for imaginative play.

 Just Like Me Toys imports their dolls, so they stock a variety.

 In 2017, I attended the London Toy Fair for the first time.
 It became clear then, that if there were no diverse dolls there, then how would we find them on the Great British high street? .

 In the same year, the Zuree Doll was featured on the news.
 Naturally, as a Caribbean island girl, I was excited hear this Jamaican Patois speaking doll.
 Zuree Doll now stocks non-speaking dolls, a Rasta Talking Jamaican Bear along with their original Patois speaking doll.